Skip to content

 NOTE: For a fee, you may also order some of these supplies from Housing through optional services by ordering them in advance.

-*University Student Apartments is expected to change its name to Sunnyside Apartments effective Fall 2023*
+*University Student Apartments changed its name to Sunnyside Apartments effective Fall 2023*

-The University of Utah owns and operates 1094 apartment units that are primarily intended for students and their families.
+The University of Utah owns and operates 1,117 apartments, with additional units opening in the future.
+Units are primarily intended for single graduate students or students and their families.
 Utilities, expanded basic cable television, basic telephone service and high speed Internet are included.

-• One, two and three bedroom unfurnished apartments are located in the Sunnyside Apartments, West Village and East Village which are about ten minutes from campus.
+• One, two and three bedroom furnished and unfurnished apartments are located in the Sunnyside Apartments, West Village and East Village which are about ten minutes from campus.
 Shuttle and bus service is available.
+Secure bicycle storage is also available for Sunnyside residents.

-• USA Apartments is a great community of people with many international students.
-For information, visit apartments.utah.edu, or please contact apartments@usa.utah.edu or by phone at: 801-581-8667.
+• Sunnyside Apartments is a great community of people with many international students.
+For information, visit apartments.utah.edu, or please contact info@apartments.utah.edu or by phone at: 801-581-8667.

-See an international student testimonial for USA Apartments below:
+See an international student testimonial for Sunnyside Apartments below:

 Home Stay Program

-ISSS currently offers two options for homestay programs:
+ISSS currently offers one option for homestay programs:

 OvECS: Students have the opportunity of staying with a host family while attending The University of Utah.
 For further information, please visit www.azhomestay.com or contact: 1-480-633-8191.